ClementTsang/bottom/docs/README.md

 This is where the extended documentation resides, hosted on GitHub Pages.
 We use [MkDocs](https://www.mkdocs.org/), [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and [mike](https://github.com/jimporter/mike).

+Documentation is currently built using Python 3.11, though it should work fine with older versions.

 ## Running locally

 ```bash